 Applications will be accepted until the position is filled.

-For more information about the BC Cancer Agency and the Leukemia/BMT Program of BC, please visit our websites at: www.bccancer.bc.ca and www.leukemiabmtprogram.com
+For more information about BC Cancer and the Leukemia/BMT Program of BC, please visit our websites at: www.bccancer.bc.ca and www.leukemiabmtprogram.com

 The PHSA is committed to employment equity and hires on the basis of merit.
 We encourage applications from all qualified individuals, including Aboriginal peoples, persons with disabilities and members of visible minorities.
 Canadians and permanent residents of Canada will be given priority.
 English is the official language used at PHSA.